Engineering spectro-temporal light states with physics-embedded deep learning: Spectral Domain Engineering: Dispersive Wave

 where $\lambda_0$ is the baseline wavelength, $\Delta\lambda$ is the modulation amplitude, and $\Theta$ is the angular coordinate.
 Figure~\ref{F2}(c) shows excellent agreement between the target modulation (solid blue line, $\Delta\lambda$ = 20 nm, $\lambda_0$ = 1070 nm) and measured data, achieving a 3.7\% modulation of the DW center wavelength.

 We also demonstrate bandwidth manipulation with the DW center wavelength clamped at 1070 nm.
 The measured bandwidth closely follows the target range of 60-100 nm, as shown in Fig.~\ref{F2}(d).
-These combined results demonstrate the feasibility of a full engineering of the spectral density of the DW, while also tracing out a path toward an elegant control over the DW few-cycle temporal wavepacket.
+These combined results demonstrate the feasibility of a full engineering of the spectral features of the DW, while also tracing out a path toward an elegant control over the temporal domain, such as the few-cycle temporal wavepacket.